Last Updated on

 A lot of people ask, “What is Invisalign and how does it work?”
 Invisalign is a well-developed system for teeth correction that goes outside of the usual realm of alignment tools.
 The Invisalign system uses plastic aligners to shift the teeth rather than traditional metal brackets and braces.
 The aligners are removable, as well.

 What makes Invisalign unique is that it consists of a set of aligners of various sizes.
-The orthodontist assesses the client’s teeth and then takes a perfect mold of them that the lab uses to create the aligners.
+The orthodontist assesses the client’s teeth and then takes a perfect mould of them that the lab uses to create the aligners.
 After the initial Invisalign fitting, the client must change his or her aligners every two weeks to a different size that pulls the teeth together according to the orthodontist’s treatment plan.
 Over time, these aligners shift the teeth the same way that braces shift them.
 Many people select this method of alignment correction for themselves.

 Who Qualifies for Invisalign?

 Invisalign can help many people in the world, but not everyone qualifies for it.
 The decision of whether to use Invisalign will depend on the person’s mouth and the degree of malocclusion the person has.
 Invisalign can help with overbites, underbites, gaps, and many other conditions.
-However, some situations make other methods of treatment more suitable than the Invisalign is.
+However, some situations make other methods of treatment more suitable than Invisalign is.
 An interested person would need to visit a provider immediately to receive an assessment and advice.

 What Are the Benefits of Invisalign?

 Many benefits come with the choice to use Invisalign for treatment.
 The most prominent benefit is the discretion that the system provides.
 The aligners that the lab uses are clear, so only the person receiving the treatment and the orthodontist know that the treatment is active.
 Many parents choose Invisalign for their teens for this reason.
-People who work customer-facing jobs sometimes prefer to use this system for cosmetic reasons, as well.
+People who work in customer-facing jobs sometimes prefer to use this system for cosmetic reasons, as well.

 The plastic aligners are more comfortable with some clients than some of the other treatment methods are.
 Many people say that they adjusted to the plastic aligners quickly, and they experienced minimal to no discomfort.